The complete marketplace glossary

 A marketplace has two types of users: supply and demand.
 The supply side has the product; demand consists of customers who want that product.
 Growing your marketplace requires attracting both types of users.
 Depending on the marketplace, supply and demand can be called providers and customers, sellers and buyers, hosts and guests, and so on.
 In Sharetribe content, we primarily refer to supply and demand as providers and customers.

-Chicken or egg problem
+Chicken and egg problem

-The chicken or egg problem is one of the unique challenges of marketplaces: how to get customers without many providers and how to get providers with only a few customers.
+The chicken and egg problem is one of the unique challenges of marketplaces: how to get customers without many providers and how to get providers with only a few customers.
 When launching your marketplace, this is the problem you need to solve.
 Depending on the providers and customers you’re trying to reach, the best strategies can vary.
 It is also essential to know your potential users and industry to communicate your marketplace’s value proposition effectively.

 An admin, or administrator, is the operator of a marketplace.
 They can be the owner or an employee.
 They provide service and instructions to users, are in charge of the platform’s day-to-day operations, and have access and rights to manage the marketplace’s data.
 As a marketplace grows, it may have multiple admins, possibly even with different access rights.